Note: This was my first ever blog post

-For my first post I thought I would write a few ideas about seating a student with SEN or who has difficulty focusing within your classroom.
+For my first post I thought I would write a few ideas about making your classroom as accessible and inclusive as possible.
 Each student is of course an individual and these are just general ideas that may help you.

 1) Can they see you easily?
 If the student has to turn their head or look up to look at you they will become uncomfortable and fidgety.
 Make sure no student is having to crane their neck past the back of another students head.